elliot-liu-a/covey.town/FEATURES.md

         roomID: `roomID`\
         content: `content`\
         time: `time`
- 2. Retrieve the chat history for a specific town
+ 2. Retrieve the chat history for a specific town.
      - Method : `Get`
      - Endpoint: `https://cs5500-project.herokuapp.com/towns/:townID/messages`

+##### Added Socket Action Listeners
+1. Announcement

 ### Frontend
 1. Added a chat panel to the right side of the map for user to have public and private chat with other players.